underscoreio/essential-scala/src/pages/collections/random-data.md

 ### Next Steps

 The current library is limited to working with discrete events.
-If we wanted to work with continuous domains, such as coordinates in the plane, we need a different representation as we clearly can't represent all possible outcomes.
-We can even run into issues with complex discrete models, as the number of events increases exponentially with each `flatMap`.
+If we wanted to work with continuous domains, such as coordinates in the plane, we would need a different representation as we clearly can't represent all possible outcomes.
+Also, we can easily run into issues when working with complex discrete models, as the number of events increases exponentially with each `flatMap`.

 Instead of representing all events we can sample from the distributions of interest and maintain a set of samples.
 Varying the size of the set allows us to tradeoff accuracy with computational resources.

-We could use the same style of implementation with a sampling representation, but this requires we fix the number of samples in advance.
-It's more useful to be able to repeatedly sample from the same model, so the user can ask for more samples if they decide they need higher accuracy.
-To do so requires we separate defining the structure of the model from the process of sampling from it, and reify the model.
-We're not going to go further into this implementation here, but if you're going through the case study you'll pick up the techniques need to implement it.
+We could use the same style of implementation with a sampling representation, but this would require us to fix the number of samples in advance.
+It's more useful to be able to repeatedly sample from the same model, so that the user can ask for more samples if they decide they need higher accuracy.
+Doing so requires that we separate defining the structure of the model from the process of sampling, hence reifying the model.
+We're not going to go further into this implementation here, but if you're going through the case study you'll pick up the techniques needed to implement it.